pingcap/docs-cn/tidb-configuration-file.md

 - The threshold of the TiKV load.
 If the TiKV load exceeds this threshold, more `batch` packets are collected to relieve the pressure of TiKV.
 It is valid only when the value of `tikv-client.max-batch-size` is greater than `0`.
 It is recommended not to modify this value.
 - Default value: `200`

-## tikv-client.async-commit <span class="version-mark">New in v5.0.0-rc</span>

-### `keys-limit`

-- Specifies the upper limit of the number of keys in an async commit transaction.
-The async commit feature is **NOT** suitable for transactions that are too large.
-Transactions that exceed this limit will use the two-phase commit.
-- Default value: `256`

-### `total-key-size-limit`

-- Specifies the upper limit of the total size of keys in an async commit transaction.
-The async commit feature is **NOT** suitable for transactions in which the involved key ranges are too long.
-Transactions that exceed this limit will use the two-phase commit.
-- Default value: `4096`
-- Unit: byte

 ## tikv-client.copr-cache <span class="version-mark">New in v4.0.0</span>

 This section introduces configuration items related to the Coprocessor Cache feature.